boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ![Profile Settings](/static/assets/managing-resources/images/profile-settings.png#width=60%)

 ### Language settings
-This section explains how to configure the language settings for application language and data language.
+This section explains how to configure the language settings for the application language and data language.

 #### Application language
-This language used in the user interface of an application, such as menu items, dialog boxes, toolboxes, and so on.
+This language is used in the user interface of an application, such as menu items, dialog boxes, toolboxes, and so on.
-You can update application language preference by clicking "Update application language details through your account".
-It will be redirected to IDP profile page where user can set your own language preference.
+You can update the application language preference by clicking `Update application language details through your account`.
+It will redirect you to the IDP profile page where you can set your own language preference.

 #### Data language
-This language used in date, number, and currency formats.
+This language is used in date, number, and currency formats.
-You can update data language preference by clicking "Update data language details through your account".
+You can update the data language preference by clicking `Update data language details through your account`.
-It will be redirected to IDP profile page where you can set your own language preference.
+It will redirect you to the IDP profile page where you can set your own language preference.

 You can configure the settings as shown in the following images.